ThomasTJdev/nim_websitecreator/README.md

 ## Plugins

 Plugins will be loaded at compiletime with macros.
-Plugins are placed in `plugins`-folder.
+Plugins are placed in the `plugins`-folder.
 An example plugin (mailer) is available in the `plugins`-folder.

 Plugins will be available at `www.example.com/e/<plugin-route-name>`

 ### Enable plugin

 To enable a plugin, add the plugin name and full path to `plugin/plugin_import.txt`.
+See the file for example.

-Use the format (see the file for example):
+Use the format:
 ```
-pluginname:/home/full/path/to/plugin/folder
+pluginname:/home/full/path/to/plugin/folder/pluginname
 ```

 ### Plugin structure